cartant/eslint-plugin-rxjs/docs/rules/no-sharereplay.md

 ## Options

 This rule accepts a single option which is an object with a `allowConfig` property that that determines whether `shareReplay` is allow if a config argument is specified.
-By default, `allowConfig` is `false`.
+By default, `allowConfig` is `true`.

 ```json
 {